What causes white vaginal discharge?

 - Do not use perfumed products around or in the vagina.
 It is not recommended to use scented wipes, vaginal deodorants, or bubble bath, as these can cause irritation.

 - Use barrier contraception.
 Using condoms can reduce the risk of contracting an STI.
+A variety of condoms are available for purchase online.

 White discharge, especially when it appears before a period, is usually a normal part of the menstrual cycle.